xalpha-public/x-alpha-ai-agent/Readme.md

 ## 8. Future Development (Project Vision)

-*   Develop the full marketplace UI/UX for VCs and Crypto projects.
+*   Develop the full marketplace UI/UX for Investors and Crypto Projects for analysis and trading.
-*   Expand agent capabilities with more specialized tools for financial analysis, project vetting, and market research.
+*   Expand agent capabilities with more specialized tools for financial analysis, project vetting, and market research using XALPHA's APIS.
-*   Implement the matchmaking algorithm.
-*   Integrate databases for storing project and VC details.

 This README provides a guide to understanding, setting up, and running the current AI agent API component of the larger marketplace application.
+This is just a demo app and can vary from the actual integration on https://x-alpha.ai